MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Experiment

 Our diagnostic framework achieves superior performance through innovative components that transform psychiatric assessment.
 Unlike conventional approaches limited by total score interpretation of standardized scales, MoodAngels implements granular item-level analysis that identifies and groups mood-relevant questions, overcoming the inherent information loss of aggregate scoring.
 This technical advancement enables more precise detection of symptom patterns that would otherwise be obscured in traditional scale processing.
 The framework's structured diagnostic process represents another significant innovation, replacing the direct diagnosis generation used by baseline models with a rigorous multi-step verification system.
 While Angel.R establishes core functionality through DSM-5 criteria referencing, our more advanced variants incorporate clinical case retrieval and inter-agent debate, a substantial departure from the direct inference approach employed by bare LLMs.

 The experimental results presented in Tables~\ref{tab:main_result} and~\ref{tab:syn_results} demonstrate the clear advantages of this approach.
+We further observed that the generated reasoning demonstrates high quality, as detailed in Appendix~\ref{append:reasoning_evaluation}.
 All MoodAngels variants show substantial improvements over baseline LLMs, with even our foundational agent achieving 12.3\% greater accuracy than GPT-4o, underscoring the effectiveness of our redesigned diagnostic process.
 A deeper examination of the agent comparisons reveals important insights about psychiatric diagnosis.
 The performance advantage of Angel.D over Angel.R confirms the clinical value of historical cases as reference points, while the slight dip observed with Angel.C serves as a caution against over-reliance on past cases.
 Particularly telling are those instances where only one agent succeeds in making the correct diagnosis while others fail, highlighting both the complexity of psychiatric assessment and the complementary nature of different diagnostic approaches.

+We also conduct subgroup analysis on gender and age, confirming no significant bias in predictions (detailed in Appendix~\ref{append:subgroup_analysis}).
 These findings collectively validate our multi-agent framework's design, which synthesizes granular symptom analysis, structured diagnostic protocols, and balanced clinical experience integration through its collaborative debate mechanism.
 The framework's ultimate performance superiority emerges from this sophisticated combination of innovations, each addressing specific limitations in conventional psychiatric assessment methods while working in concert to achieve more accurate and reliable diagnoses.